griffithlab/rnabio.org/_posts/0008-06-02-Team_Assignment_ExpressionDE.md

 3. Pick one of the significantly differentially expressed genes and visualize gene expression levels across the 6 samples as well as individual transcript expression levels for those corresponding to your gene of interest.
 (Hint: How can you modify the transcript expression plot in the DE Visualization section to showcase gene expression levels instead of transcript expression levels?)

 4. By referring back to the supplementary tutorial in the DE Visualization Module, can you construct a heatmap showcasing the significantly de genes?
-What if you want to show significantly de genes that also pass a low abundance filter (e.g. sum of fpkm across samples larger than 5, etc.)?
+What if you want to show significant de genes that also pass a low abundance filter (e.g. sum of fpkm across samples larger than 5, etc.)?

 5. Do you notice anything abnormal in your visualization results?
 If so, can you provide a possible explaination for the phenomenon you are observing?